What are Common Table Expressions(CTEs) and when to use them?

 Setup

 This post uses AWS Redshift to explore CTEs.
-You can follow along without having to set up your own Redshift instance as well.
+You can follow along without having to set up your Redshift instance as well.

 Prerequisites